This article deals with the nuts-and-bolts of converting a conventional road or mountain bike into a fixed gear.

 You need to pay more attention to chain wear on a fixed-gear bicycle than on others, because the consequences can be more serious if the chain falls off.
-If the chain is badly worn, adjusting it so it is just short of binding will result in rough running and low efficiency, because it will not engage the teeth of the sprocket evently. .
+If the chain is badly worn, adjusting it just short of binding will result in rough running and low efficiency, because the chain will not engage the teeth of the sprocket evenly.
 Check the chain for wear, readjust the position of the rear hub and replace the chain as needed.

 If you have a local bike shop that stocks fixed-gear stuff, you are in a lucky minority, and I urge you to patronize them.

 If you don't have such a shop nearby, check out:

 |Fixed Gear Parts from Harris Cyclery